Flutterando/modular/README.md

 }
 ```

 Now we can init the `HomeModule` and all his dependencies just by typing `InitHomeModuleHelper().load()` on your `test_file`.
-Dont matters how deeper is your module, this way load all dependencies in a batch, you only need to create a `IModuleTest` for each one and put your dependencies correctly and it will works fine.
+It doesn't matter how deep is your module, this way all dependencies are recursively loaded in a batch, you only need to create a `IModuleTest` for each one and put your dependencies correctly and it will work fine.

 ```dart
 import 'package:flutter_modular/flutter_modular_test.dart';